-It’s an outlandish scenario, torn from the bloody bedrock of desperation and fear within my core.
+It’s an outlandish scenario, torn from a bedrock of desperation and night time boredom.
 But the more I think about living transiently, the more I like the thought.
 Until I begin fantasizing, in those fragile, fleeting moments before sleep when it’s quiet enough to dream with your eyes still open, about a life on the open road.
 Until, like a seed I’ve nourished to life, it sprouts into this grand idea of crossing the ENTIRE country on foot, from the east to west coast.
 Not because I feel compelled to, as a last resort under die circumstances, but because I suddenly, madly want to.

 (I must ultimately credit the American Discovery Trail for giving me the push I needed to not only walk across the country, but to wholeheartedly fall head-over-heels in love with the idea of doing so.
 Finding out that there was an official route I could use to walk cross-country helped give me the confidence to start.
 And learning that other, regular ol’ people have done it, that its an established practice, helped normalize the idea in my head.
 Make it seem less crazy, less insurmountable.)